 Anxiety and addiction are conditions that are more common than most people may realize.
 Unfortunately, when both of these conditions are present, they are known to exacerbate each other.
-If a person is not receiving adequate mental health treatment for existing issues, substance abuse is likely to progress.
+Substance abuse is likely to progress if a person is not receiving adequate mental health treatment for existing issues.
 In the same way, when problems with substance abuse are being ignored, mental health tends to worsen.
-Luckily, there are effective strategies to take care of both issues at the same time.
-If you or a loved one is suffering from anxiety and addiction, here’s what you need to know.
+Luckily, there are effective strategies to take care of both issues simultaneously.
+If you or a loved one suffers from anxiety and addiction, here’s what you need to know.

 Symptoms of Anxiety

 Anxiety is a condition that causes a person to be in a state of constant worry and fear.
-This condition can negatively affect one’s daily life including their performance at work and personal relationships.
-Studies indicate that nearly 40 million Americans suffer from some type of anxiety disorder yearly.
+This condition can negatively affect one’s daily life, including work performance and personal relationships.
+Studies indicate that nearly 40 million Americans yearly suffer from an anxiety disorder.

-When emotional distress interferes with daily activities, you may have an anxiety disorder.
+You may have an anxiety disorder when emotional distress interferes with daily activities.
 Individuals can have different levels of anxiety, ranging from moderate to debilitating.
 Although the disorder does not receive the focus it should, it is a severe mental health condition.

 Common Symptoms of Generalized Anxiety Disorder (GAD) Include: